Hoch wie nie: imaginary landscapes and the creatures who live there, an exhibition featuring Leila Seyedzadeh & Marlene Bart

 In her work she reimagines and recontextualizes these images from natural sciences back to the field of art showing us how our systems of taxonomy were conceived and created more through acts of the imagination than is realized.
 In this exhibition, she will be presenting work from her ongoing Theatrum Radix series including the screen printing of contemporary interpretations of early-modern ‘encyclopedic’ images onto reflective holographic paper.

-She will also be introducing to Vienna a virtual reality work that recently debuted at the Recto VRso Digital Art Festival in Laval, France.
+She will also be introducing to Vienna a virtual reality work from the Theatrum Radix, the first part of which she recently debuted at the Recto VRso Digital Art Festival in Laval, France.
 Using as a launching point Italian renaissance philosopher, Guido Camillo’s idea of the Theater of Memory, Marlene Bart, in collaboration with the Natural History Museum, Berlin and the renowned digital art studio Ikonospace has created a virtual interpretation of his encyclopedia of knowledge in Berlin’s historic Tieranatomisches Theater.

 Here the viewer is encouraged to virtually wander through the various tranches of knowledge that are hierarchically arranged in the ascending tiers of the theater suggesting Camillo’s ideal of the spatial encyclopedia.

-This virtual reality work can be experienced in the gallery.
+This virtual reality work can be experienced in the gallery with a VR headset.